Florida Lottery: Lucky Money

-Lucky Money was drawn each Tuesday and Friday during a live broadcast at 11:15 p.m.
+Lucky Money (originally known as Mega Money until July 1, 2014 in an effort to avoid confusion with Mega Millions) was drawn each Tuesday and Friday during a live broadcast at 11:15 p.m.
 ET.
-Two chamber in one ball machine were used, one with white balls numbered from 1 through 47 and a second with gold balls numbered from 1 through 17.
-(Before July 1, 2014, the first field had 44, and the Mega field had 22 balls, January 28, 2004, each chamber contained 32 balls.)
-Four balls were drawn from the "white" chamber, and one number (called the "Lucky Ball") was drawn from the "orange" chamber.
+One ball machine with two chambers was used, the first chamber with white balls numbered from 1 through 47, and the second chamber with orange balls (called the "Lucky Ball") numbered from 1 through 17.
+(Before July 1, 2014, the first chamber had 44 white balls, and the second chamber had 22 balls (called the "Mega Ball") that were originally colored pink.
+And before January 28, 2004, each chamber contained 32 balls.)
+Four balls were drawn from the "white" chamber, and one Lucky Ball number was drawn from the "orange" chamber.
 Anyone who matched all four white numbers in any order plus the Lucky Ball won or shared the jackpot.
 The jackpot began at $500,000 (annuity).
 If not won, the jackpot increased until it reached $2 million, where it was capped.
 Any excess funds rolled down to the lower prize levels.
 Unlike the original version of Lucky Money, which was all-cash, jackpot winners desiring the lump sum had to claim their prize within 60 days of the drawing.
-This game was known as Mega Money until July 1, 2014, when its name was changed to avoid confusion with Mega Millions.
-Lucky Money also had the add on feature of EZmatch for a dollar extra per play.
+From July 1, 2014, Lucky Money also had the add on feature of EZmatch for a dollar extra per play.
 Lucky Money had its final drawing on January 29, 2019, and was replaced with Jackpot Triple Play.